 The strength of the time protocol is its simplicity.
 Since many computers keep time internally as the number of seconds since January 1, 1970 (or another date), converting the received time to the necessary format is often a simple matter of binary arithmetic.
 However, the format does not allow any additional information to be transmitted, such as advance notification of leap seconds or daylight saving time, or information about the health of the server.

-However, the time format (as specified in RFC-868) has poor error-handling capabilities in general, and many of the client programs that use this format are poorly written and may not handle network errors properly.
-Therefore users are strongly encouraged to switch to the Network Time Protocol (NTP), which is more robust and provides greater accuracy.
-We eventually intend to phase out support for the TIME format on all servers.
+The time format has poor error-handling capabilities because any 32-bit value could be a correct response.
+Many of the client programs that use this format are poorly written and may not handle network errors properly.
+Therefore, users are strongly encouraged to switch to the Network Time Protocol (NTP), which is more robust and provides greater accuracy.